November 30, 2013 12:38 pm

 Have you ever thought about putting on clothing as “sinking into a garment” or that you wrap or encircle yourself in your clothes?
-Those are the visuals of what Paul is telling us to do when we put on the “armor of God” and important other things in the rome_soldierEpistles.
+Those are the visuals Paul is telling us to do when we put on the “armor of God” and important other things in the

 If you have ever sunk into something, other than water, that picture presented by the Greek word enduo (#1746, Strong’s) becomes very vivid.
 As a boy I played in an abandoned sand quarry where the pits filled with silt/mud.
 We tried to run across them and found ourselves waist deep in mud standing on a sandy bottom.
-The mud wrapped around us as we sunk into it and you could barely move.
-It conformed to your body and held tight even when you could get free.
+The mud wrapped around us as we sunk, and you could barely move.
+It conformed to your body and held tight even when you did get free.
 That is what I thought of as I read the definitions for enduo.
-So now imagine all of those New Testament references in the graphic and that is how tight Jesus or the armor of God and all of those other things are to be attached to us.
+Now imagine all of those New Testament references in the graphic and that is how tight Jesus, or the armor of God, and all of those other things are to be attached to us.
 Imagine having compassion and kindness Spandex tight so that they it could not be distinguished from you.

 Example of Things We Are to Put On